mediumroast/mediumroast_js/cli/Interaction.md

 ---

-Additional interaction can be added, updated, or removed; essentially, `interaction` is an `mrcli` sub-command that affords users Create, Read, Update and Delete capabilities.
+Additional interactions can be added, updated, or removed; essentially, `interaction` is an `mrcli` sub-command that affords users Create, Read, Update and Delete capabilities.
 Each of the major functions for `mrcli interaction` are described in this document.

 ### Interactions Command Line Interface (CLI)